 Building a Business Case & Going to Market

-Preliminary tests with laser decoating were assessed by the NLR and supported a favorable business case with much faster turnaround times and higher process quality, which our CFO introduced to the RVO – the Dutch government agency for entrepreneurs.
-Following a kick-off meeting in 2014, the Dutch Government granted an innovation credit and an informal investor was attracted.
+Preliminary tests with laser decoating were assessed by the NLR and supported a favorable business case with much faster turnaround times and higher process quality.
+Funding obtained from an informal investor and an “innovation credit” granted by the Dutch government, granted an innovation credit and an informal investor was attracted.
 This enabled XYREC to start with the engineering of the first robot in 2015: The Laser Coating Removal Robot (LCR).
 In the next years, XYREC developed the LCR.
 During 2020, the development was somewhat delayed due to Covid.
-Today, May 2021, we expect to present a fully functioning and operational LCR in the third quarter of 2021.
+In the third quarter of 2021, XYREC presented a fully functioning and operational LCR to a launching customer.

 Looking at the Future

 On the backdrop of a feasibility study for Airbus in 2015, Airbus expressed interest in paint robots built on a similar architecture as the LCR.
 Following this, we developed the Automatic Paint Robot (APR) which is expected to enter markets in 2023.
 In addition, new technology is being developed to decorate aircraft in record time in any color and pattern, with fully digital created content.
 This Direct Printing feature will soon be announced.
 In the near future, XYREC will expand on its formula and strategy, to service a broad spectrum of industries and markets in need of automated solutions.